Polymer Clay Assembly: Build Order and Join Planning

 Assembly vs Findings: Two Different Decision Layers

-The assembly cluster covers how the clay parts go together.
-The findings cluster covers how the cured clay attaches to metal hardware.
+These assembly guides cover how the clay parts go together.
+The findings guides cover how the cured clay attaches to metal hardware.

 It helps to keep the two layers separate while you build.
 The assembly decisions are about the clay piece on its own: build order, footprint, mass balance, joins, support during bake.
 Those decisions get the cured shape right.
 The findings decisions pick up afterward: which post or hook fits the back, which adhesive or wrap holds the metal, how a jump ring run hangs straight.
 The findings hub walks through that second layer in detail.

 The reason this split matters is that a lot of "the post fell off" failures are actually upstream assembly failures.
 A back that is curved, tiny, or texture-heavy never had enough flat contact area for the chosen pad, regardless of glue choice.
-Settle the clay shape first, then the hardware suits the cured back instead of fighting it.
+Work out the clay shape first, then choose hardware that suits the cured back instead of fighting it.

 1. Build large to small

 Set the major masses first, then the medium structural features, then the small details.
-A figurine wants the body and footprint settled before the cap, ears, or eyes go on.
-A dish wants the slab and rim settled before the surface decoration.
-A relief face wants the plaque and the brow line settled before the small features.
+A figurine wants the body and footprint clear before the cap, ears, or eyes go on.
+A dish wants the slab and rim shaped before the surface decoration.
+A relief face wants the plaque and the brow line placed before the small features.

 The reason is mechanical.
 Small features added before the body is stable get crushed, knocked off, or distorted while you are still adjusting the major mass.
 Working large to small also makes the proportion easier to read at each step, so a feature that looks wrong gets caught before it is buried under the next layer.

-Every piece has a structural problem (will it stand, will it hold, will it survive the bake) and a decorative problem (does the surface read the way it should).
+Every piece has a structural problem (will it stand, will it hold, will it stay supported through the bake) and a decorative problem (does the surface read the way it should).
 Solve the structural one first.

 For a collar necklace, that means the neckline arc is set on a curved support before any scallops or surface texture go on.
 For a figurine, that means the base footprint is wider than the body weight before the face is detailed.
-For a trinket dish, that means the rim is settled and the wall thickness is even before any inlay or pattern is pressed in.
+For a trinket dish, that means the rim shape and wall feel are checked before any inlay or pattern is pressed in.
 Decoration on an unsolved structure tends to need redoing once the structure is fixed.

 3. Plan the bake before the build

-Every piece in the assembly cluster has to survive a flat-on-tile bake.
+Every piece in these assembly guides has to survive a flat-on-tile bake.
 If your build will not fit flat, you need a support strategy (foil nest, fiberfill, or curved support) or the design needs to change.
 The bake support guide covers picking support by shape.

 The cleanest workflow is to think about the bake while the piece is still raw.
 Will the cap overhang?
 Then it needs a foil ring under it.
 Will the figure stand?
 Then it needs a flat zone to rest on, or a fiberfill nest to hold the pose.
 Will the dish rim sag?
 Then it needs a curved support sized to the curve.
 Solving the bake plan in raw clay is much easier than trying to rescue a sagged piece after cure.